 Hanne Cuyckens is an expert in international law with a primary focus on international humanitarian law.
 She has written her PhD on the law of military occupation.
 Her further research more generally looks at contemporary issues of armed conflict, including where these issues might interact with terrorism.
+Hanne currently serves as educational director of LUC.

 - International law